hipspay/hips-android-sdk-mpos/README.md

         }
     });

-    // In the activity which launched the SDK, override the `onActivityResult()` to handle the SDK result:
+    // In the activity/fragment which launched the SDK, override the `onActivityResult()` to handle the SDK result:
     @Override
     protected void onActivityResult(int requestCode, int resultCode, @Nullable Intent data) {
         callbackManager.onActivityResult(requestCode, resultCode, data);